How to Make a Simple Reversible Baby Bonnet

 Step 3: Turn the fabrics and Press

-Turn the fabrics right sides out sew the opening closed using ladder stitch.
+Turn the fabrics right sides out and sew the opening closed using ladder stitch.
 If you are unfamiliar with ladder stitch follow this video.
 I like using that Purple Thing for turning because it really helps to poke out those corners for me.
 But if you don’t have that Purple Thing a knitting needle or chopstick will also work.
 Press.
 Sew a straight line across the length of the fabric just beneath the opening you created on the sides of the fabric.
 This creates a casing for the elastic.

 Step 4: Add the elastic